agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 **Example**:

-*I need more information to use the same observational study as in the previous claim*
+*I need more information to use the same observational study as in the previous claim to give that as example here, considering the confounding variables*

 In a 22 year study on the effect of vitamins on death
-rates: "The raw differences in death risks for consumers of folic acid, vitamin B6, magnesium, zinc, copper, and multivitamins are NOT statistically significant."
+rates: "The *raw differences* in death risks for consumers of folic acid, vitamin B6, magnesium, zinc, copper, and multivitamins are NOT statistically significant."